Corneal Transplant

 More on Corneal Transplant Surgery

-A few days prior to surgery a general medical examination and routine laboratory tests (such as blood count and EKG) are done to ensure that you are well enough to undergo surgery.
+Pre-Surgery: A few days prior to surgery, you’ll undergo a general medical exam and routine lab tests to ensure you’re healthy enough for the procedure.
 You should not use aspirin for 2 weeks prior to surgery, since it tends to cause bleeding during surgery.
-Antibiotic drops are generally started one day before surgery to protect the eye from infection.
+Antibiotic drops are generally started one day before surgery to protect the eye from infection.</p>

 In the operating room, your eyelids are carefully washed and covered with a sterile plastic drape.
 Oxygen is occasionally provided by a plastic tube placed near the nose.
 Patients often doze off during the operation, and most are left with vague recollections of a short procedure, although some remember all of it.